-A key methodological limitation of the study is that the dimensions of independent vs. one-on-one administration and onscreen vs. paper format were not separated .
-Any of these factors may have been responsible for the difference in comprehension between SRF-O and SRF-P. Further, text segments averaged about 40 words, so findings cannot be extended to assessments such as the National Assessment of Educational Progress (National Assessment Governing Board, 2008), whose texts average approximately 750-1,000 words on the fourth-grade assessment.
+A key methodological limitation of the study is that the dimensions of independent versus one-on-one administration and onscreen versus paper format were not separated.
+Either factor may have been responsible for the diference in comprehension between SRF-O and SRF-P. Further, text segments averaged about 40 words, so findings cannot be extended to assessments such as the National Assessment of Educational Progress (National Assessment Governing Board, 2008), whose texts average approximately 750-1000 words on the fourth-grade assessment.

 The role of self-monitoring of comprehension and self-regulation of reading behavior was not explicitly investigated in this study.
 This is a worthy area for future research because the CBSRR assessment model in which students cannot look back places a greater demand on these variables than do other types of assessment of silent reading fluency.
-Although it can be inferred from the students' good SRF-P comprehension that they were capable of self-monitoring and self-regulation, we do not know whether they engaged in these behaviors when taking SRF-O.
+Although it can be inferred from the students' good SRF-P comprehension that they were capable of self-monitoring and self-regulation, we do not know whether they engaged in these behaviors when taking the SRF-O.